-Since our inception and through June 30, 2014, we have received net proceeds of \$56.2 million from the sale of 5.75 million shares of our common stock in our initial public offering ("IPO") after deducting underwriting discounts and commissions and offering expenses, net proceeds of \$65.9 million from the sale of various series of convertible preferred stock, \$3.6 million from the issuance of convertible promissory notes and \$3.8 million from the issuance of long-term debt.
+Since our inception and through September 30, 2014, we have received net proceeds of \$56.2 million from the sale of 5.75 million shares of our common stock in our initial public offering ("IPO") after deducting underwriting discounts and commissions and offering expenses, net proceeds of \$65.9 million from the sale of various series of convertible preferred stock, \$3.6 million from the issuance of convertible promissory notes and \$3.8 million from the issuance of long-term debt.

-In addition to our financing activities, we have received aggregate payments of \$28.9 million and are due an additional \$0.5 million pursuant to license agreements related to CR845 and an earlier product candidate for which development efforts ceased in 2007.
-Included in those aforementioned payments pursuant to license agreements, in April 2013, we received \$15.0 million as an upfront payment, and as of June 30, 2014 we are due an additional \$0.5 million related to achievement of a milestone in connection with the license of rights to CR845 in Japan to Maruishi Pharmaceutical Co., Ltd., ("Maruishi").
+In addition to our financing activities, we have received aggregate payments of \$29.4 million pursuant to license agreements related to CR845 and an earlier product candidate for which development efforts ceased in 2007.
+Included in those aforementioned payments pursuant to license agreements, in April 2013, we received \$15.0 million as an upfront payment, and in August 2014, we received an additional \$0.5 million related to achievement of a milestone in connection with the license of rights to CR845 in Japan to Maruishi Pharmaceutical Co., Ltd., ("Maruishi").
 In 2012, we received aggregate upfront and milestone payments of \$1.2 million pursuant to a license agreement with Chong Kun Dang Pharmaceutical Corporation ("CKD"), in connection with the license of rights to CR845 in South Korea.

 Since inception, we have incurred significant operating and net losses.
-Our net loss was \$3.6 million and \$7.0 million for the three and six months ended June 30, 2014, respectively.
-As of June 30, 2014, we had an accumulated deficit of \$69.5 million.
+Our net losses were \$6.5 million and \$13.6 million for the three and nine months ended September 30, 2014, respectively.
+As of September 30, 2014, we had an accumulated deficit of \$76.0 million.
 We expect to continue to incur significant expenses and operating and net losses over at least the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year, depending on the timing of our clinical trials, the receipt of additional milestone payments, if any, under our collaborations with Maruishi and CKD, the receipt of payments under any future collaborations we may enter into, and our expenditures on other research and development activities.
-Although we have incurred significant operating and net losses in almost every fiscal quarter since inception, we generated net income of \$5.3 million and \$2.7 million for the three and six months ended June 30, 2013, respectively, due to recognition of \$9.6 million of license revenue from our collaboration with Maruishi during those periods.